The Ghan

 The Ghan (/ɡæn/) is an experiential tourism-oriented passenger train service that operates between the northern and southern coasts of Australia, through the cities of Adelaide, Alice Springs and Darwin on the Adelaide–Darwin rail corridor.

 Operated by Adelaide-based Journey Beyond, its scheduled travelling time, including extended stops for passengers to do off-train tours, is 53 hours 15 minutes to travel the 2979 km.
 The Ghan has been described as one of the world's greatest passenger trains.

 Etymology

-The standard-gauge route of The Ghan (line completed to Darwin in 2004); the former narrow-gauge route (Central Australia Railway, completed to Alice Springs terminus in 1929); and the standard-gauge line to Marree opened in 1957.
+The standard-gauge route of The Ghan (line completed to Darwin in 2004); the former narrow-gauge route (Central Australia Railway, completed to the Alice Springs terminus in 1929); and the standard-gauge line to Marree opened in 1957.
 Click to enlarge.